ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Specifically, the available properties for a given resource are announced in the Information Resource Directory as a new capability called `ane-property-names`.
-The selected properties are specified in a filter called `ane-property-names` in the request body, and the response MUST only return the selected properties for the ANEs in the response.
+The selected properties are specified in a filter called `ane-property-names` in the request body, and the response MUST include and only include the selected properties for the ANEs in the response.

 The `ane-property-names` capability for Cost Map and for Endpoint Cost Service are specified in {{pvcm-cap}} and {{pvecs-cap}} respectively.
 The